 Novice Solo Free Dance: 2:20 +/- 10 seconds MUSIC MUST MUSIC MUST HAVE AN AUDIBLE RHYTHMIC BEAT WITH THE EXCEPTION OF 10 SECONDS AT THE BEGINNING OF THE PROGRAM Music at this le vel is strongly suggested to be in the same rhythms as the U.S. Figure Skating test structure.
 Edge Elements Two short edge elements, but no more.
 The edge element must be held in position for a minimum of three seconds but cannot exceed seven seconds.
 Edge Elements should have different positions so they would create two completely different pictures.
 Spin One Spin but no more.
 Minimum of three revolutions on one foot.
 May change feet more than once.
 Note: NO FLYING SPINS or FLYING ENTRIES PERMITTED Maximum of Level 3 Step Sequence One step sequence from the following list: circular, midline or diagonal.
-The step sequence must fully utilize the ice surface and should include a variety of steps and turns such as include three-turns, mohawks, brackets and counters as examples.
-(See Step Sequences on page 31 for how to achieve levels) One Foot Turn Sequence One, One Foot Turn Sequence to be skated anywhere in the program.
-It must meet the definition of the One Foot Turn Sequence as defined on page 34.
+The step sequence must fully utilize the ice surface and should include a variety of steps and turns and must include three-turns, mohawks, brackets and counters.
+One Foot Turn Sequence One, One Foot Turn Sequence to be skated anywhere in the program.
+It must meet the definition of the One Foot Turn Sequence as defined on page 32.
 Not permitted elements: stops, pattern regressions, loops and jumps of more than one-half rotation, dance spins, and pirouettes.
-Sequential Twizzle Series One set of sequential twizzles.
-Two twizzles skated one right after the other with up to one step in between twizzles.
-(Only one step between twizzles is allowed for a sequential twizzle) Choreographic Character Step Must be placed around the short axis and proceed from barrier to barrier.
+Sequential Twizzle Series One solo twizzle series.
+No more than one step between twizzles.
+Choreographic Character Step Must be placed around the short axis and proceed from barrier to barrier.
 Must commence with a full stop (or opening pose) at one barrier or the other.
 May be performed at any point in the program.

-For Solo Dance Steps, beats per minute range, skating time, number of sequences and key points see the pattern dance diagram on page 57.
+^{} For Solo Dance Steps, beats per minute range, skating time, number of sequences and key points see the pattern dance diagram on page 54.